ros2/ros2_documentation/source/Tutorials/Actions/Creating-an-Action.rst

 Note, we need to depend on ``action_msgs`` since action definitions include additional metadata (e.g. goal IDs).

-We should now be able to build the package containing the "Fibonacci" action definition:
+We should now be able to build the package containing the ``Fibonacci`` action definition:

 .. code-block:: bash

-    # Change to the root of the workspace (ie. action_ws)
+    # Change to the root of the workspace
-    cd ../..
+    cd ~/action_ws
     # Build
     colcon build